Worsening Opioid Crisis Overshadowed in Presidential Race

 “I applaud Biden for standing up for his son because I feel I’m not afraid to speak about my son’s addiction,” Urban said.
 “If we all just sleep under the rug and close our eyes, it will just continue to get worse.”

 Mulvihill reported from Davenport, Iowa.
-Associated Press data editor Meghan Hoyer in Washington and write Bill Barrow in Atlanta contributed to this report.
+Associated Press data editor Meghan Hoyer in Washington and writers Bill Barrow in Atlanta and Darlene Superville in Washington contributed to this report.

 Farnoush Amiri is a corps member for the Associated Press/Report for America Statehouse News Initiative.
 Report for America is a nonprofit national service program that places journalists in local newsrooms to report on undercovered issues.